 Tony Micelli, a retired baseball player, becomes the housekeeper of Angela Bower, an advertising executive in New York.
 Together they raise their kids, Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.

 'Roseanne' is the story of a working-class family struggling with life's essential problems--marriage, children, money, and parents-in-law.
 A now-classic sitcom, the story circles around the Connor family, a family of five that includes the parents, Roseanne and Dan, and the children, Becky, Darlene, and D.J.
-(Dan, Junior).
+(David Jacob).
 Roseanne is helped in her challenge to keep the family moving along by her single sister, Jackie, and various friends.
 Written by

 39 of 52 people found this review helpful.

 Was this review helpful to you?